htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   set back to idle and can start again.
   :jira:`1395`

-- The *condor_gangliad* memory consumption has been reduced, and it also places less load on the *condor_collector*.
-Specifically, it now uses a projection when querying the collector if config knob :macro:`GANGLIAD_WANT_PROJECTION` is set to True.
-Currently the default for this knob is False, but after additional testing, an upcoming release will default to True.
-  :jira:`2394`

-- ``IDTOKEN`` files whose access permissions are too open are now ignored.
-  :jira:`232`

-- Added new ``-SubmitMethod`` flag to :tool:`condor_submit_dag` which controls whether DAGMan directly submits jobs to the local *condor_schedd* queue or externally runs :tool:`condor_submit`.
-  :jira:`2406`

 - For **batch** grid universe jobs, the HOME environment variable is no longer set to the job's current working directory.
   :jira:`2413`